-- communicating program requirements to stakeholders. - receiving expressions of interest and making recommendations to the program decision-maker on initial eligibility. - communicating assessment outcomes to the program decision-maker and the Minister. - receiving and assessing applications for consistency with expressions of interest. - organising independent advisory committee meetings, ensuring adherence to conflict-of-interest requirements and providing secretariat services to the committee. - providing the outcomes of committee meetings to the program decision-maker. - communicating the program decision-maker's decisions to applicants. - negotiating and finalising funding agreements. - administering individual grants, including reconciling expenditure. - making payments.
+- Communicating program requirements to stakeholders. - Receiving applications and making recommendations to the program decision-maker on initial eligibility. - Communicating assessment outcomes to the program decision-maker and the Minister. - Organising independent advisory committee meetings, ensuring adherence to conflict-of-interest requirements and providing secretariat services to the committee. - Providing the outcomes of committee meetings to the program decision-maker. - Communicating the program decision-maker's decisions to applicants. - Negotiating and finalising funding agreements. - Administering individual grants, including reconciling expenditure. - Making payments.